 Yang Hu’s research focuses on (changing) family, gender and sexual relations in a global world.
 His research contributes to advancing gender and social equalities, family justice, and knowledge on how macro socio-economic, political and institutional developments and cultural changes (re)configure everyday family and intimate lives.
 Yang’s research follows three inter-related lines:

 Transnational families in a global world

 The first strand of Yang’s research focuses on family relations in a transnational and global world, which sits at the intersection of family, gender, race/ethnicity, nationality, and migration.
-Yang’s first book, Chinese-British Intermarriage, examines how men and women negotiate, (re)construct and make sense of their intersecting gender and ethnic identities in Chinese-British inter-ethnic families in the UK.
+Yang’s first book Chinese-British Intermarriage examines how men and women negotiate, (re)construct and make sense of their intersecting gender and ethnic identities in Chinese-British inter-ethnic families in the UK.
 The book was nominated for the 2017 British Sociological Association Philip Abrams Prize.
 Yang has also published on the formation of transnational marital orientations, and the mobility of Chinese international students.
-Funded by The Sociological Review Foundation, Yang has organised the 2017 Sociological Review Symposium on ‘Transnational Family Justice in Migration Crises’, with the aim to advance debates on issues pertaining to family justice in a transnational social space.
+Funded by The Sociological Review Foundation, Yang has organised (with D. Nehring) the 2017 Sociological Review Symposium on ‘Transnational Family Justice in Migration Crises’.
 Yang is currently editing (with D. Nehring) a journal special issue of the outputs from this event.
-Also, as student mobility constitutes one of the major channels for the formation of transnational intimate and family relations, Yang has co-authored a study examining the international mobility of Chinese students.

-(Changing) family, gender and sexual relations and values in China and Europe
+(Changing) family, gender and sexual relations and values in regional and cross-national contexts

 Methodological developments in the study of family relations